-And while we've got high hopes for Danny Boyle's blowout extravaganza primed to stun the world tomorrow night (cancel whatever plans you had...go ahead, we'll wait), let's first take a look back at the five most winning moments past opening ceremonies have given us:
+And though these games are not without scandal, we've got high hopes for Sochi's extravaganza primed to stun the world when they air Friday night on NBC (cancel whatever plans you had...go ahead, we'll wait), let's first take a look back at the five most winning moments past opening ceremonies have given us:

 1. Beijing 2008: Let's be honest here.
 Any list purporting to include a top five anything to do with Olympics opening ceremonies is really just going to be a four-way race for second.
 Because nothing else has yet to beat the spectacle, scope, grandeur and sheer audacity of both vision and precision of the 2008 Beijing games opener.

 OK, so there was that one slight global PR disaster when it turned out the Chinese organizers pulled a switcheroo, replacing their star child singer with a lipsyncing, slightly more camera-friendly girl, but that superficial fiasco aside, the 34 million pairs of eyes that tuned in to the exquisite and regimented en masse choreography were, simply put, stunned into astonishment.
 As it happens, it was a rather fitting and stage-setting curtain-raiser: that particular run of games stands as the most-watched event in U.S. TV history, averaging 27.7 million viewers over 17 nights of programming.
 We're guessing because after a sight like that, no one dared turned away for fear of missing a moment.